Board Policy 7260

 Decision and Appeal

-Within 5 school business days after receiving the Complaint Manager’s report, the Superintendent shall mail his or her written decision to the Complainant by U.S. mail, first class, as well as to the Complaint Manager.
-All decisions shall be based on the preponderance of evidence standard.
+Within 5 school business days after receiving the Investigator’s report for a more serious infraction, the Superintendent (or the Board, if the complaint contains allegations involving the Superintendent or one or more Board members) will mail a written determination to the Complainant and the Respondent by first class U.S. mail, with a copy to the Nondiscrimination Coordinator or Complaint Manager.
+All decisions shall be based on the preponderance of evidence (more likely than not) standard.

-Within 10 school business days after receiving the Superintendent’s decision, the Complainant may appeal the decision to the Board by making a written request to the Complaint Manager.
-The Complaint Manager shall promptly forward all materials relative to the complaint and appeal to the Board.
+Within 10 school business days after receiving the Superintendent’s decision, the Complainant or the Respondent may appeal the decision to the Board by making a written request to the Nondiscrimination Coordinator or Complaint Manager.
+Upon receipt of an appeal, the Nondiscrimination Coordinator or Complaint Manager will promptly forward materials relevant to the complaint to the Board.

 Appointing Nondiscrimination Coordinator and Complaint Managers